 Try to reduce the frequency, duration, and severity of seizures.

 Do not judge the efficacy of the medication immediately.
-It could take a week or two in order to achieve sufficient levels with some anticonvulsants.
+It could take from a week to two months in order to achieve sufficient levels, or to reach a steady state, with some anticonvulsants.

 Do not discontinue the medication suddenly as status epilepticus may follow.

 In the majority of cases with pet rats, the frequency and duration of seizure activity will increase unless the cause can be determined and corrected.
 Adjustment to drug dosage, medication schedule, or combination of both will be required throughout the remainder of the rat’s life.

 Give SQ fluids if dehydrated or if there is danger of aspiration.

 Initiate broad-spectrum antimicrobial if infection is believed to be a cause (refer to Rat Medication Guide).

 Initiate a corticosteroid (see: Rat Medication Guide) if inflammation is believed to be a factor.

 Discuss euthanasia if the quality of the rat’s life is impaired.